Labor and Economic Opportunity

 Michigan Green Industry Association (MGIA) - This project will promote awareness of the dangers of tree care operations and the importance of safety training, by providing both classroom and demonstrative training in the following fundamentals and techniques of safely performing tree care operations: proper tree pruning and felling techniques; chainsaw safety, maintenance and use; Arborist rigging techniques; Electrical Hazard Awareness Training, and CPR/First Aid, among others.
 For more information contact Silvia Eichen at 248-646-4992 or firstname.lastname@example.org.

-Michigan Infrastructure and Transportation Association (MITA) - A “Trenching, Roadways, and Falls” onsite training program will be offered to heavy construction companies throughout Michigan.
+Michigan Infrastructure and Transportation Association (MITA) - A “Wake Up to Safety” training program will be offered to heavy construction companies throughout Michigan.
 Trainings include fall prevention, electrocutions, struck-by and crushed injuries.
 Assistance will also be offered to employers in creating a Safety and Health Program (SHP).
 For more information contact Rob Coppersmith at 517-347-8336 or email@example.com.

-Michigan State University - Will provide outreach to the agricultural industry by providing safety and health training to producers and employees regarding the identification of safety and health hazards in the workplace (Hazard Communication), the prevention of work-related respiratory illness, and the need for respiratory protection, its selection and proper fit.
+Michigan State University - Will provide outreach to the agricultural industry by providing safety and health training to producers and employees regarding the identification of safety and health hazards in the workplace (Hazard Communication), the prevention of work-related respiratory illness, and the need for respiratory protection, its selection and proper fit and COVID-19 hazards.
 For information contact Anthony Oliveri at 517-355-5040 or at firstname.lastname@example.org.

-North Central Michigan College - On-site ergonomic training will be provided to employers and employees of hotels, motels and resorts; construction firms; hospitals; and nursing and residential care facilities in eight remote counties of the Northern Lower Peninsula and the Eastern Upper Peninsula.
+North Central Michigan College - On-site ergonomic training will be provided to employers and employees of hotels, motels and resorts; manufacturing firms; construction firms; hospitals; and nursing and residential care facilities in eight remote counties of the Northern Lower Peninsula and the Eastern Upper Peninsula as well as Response to COVID-19: Best Practices for Small Business Training.
 For more information contact Jim Tisdel at 231-348-6822 or email@example.com.

 Parents for Student Safety Employment Standards (PASSES) - This program will provide focused student training in construction trades, industrial arts classes and the co-op program.
 Some training topics include: heat exhaustion, hazard recognition, proper lifting techniques, ladder safety, fall protection, proper use of personal protective equipment, teen labor laws and the right of individuals to request and receive safety and equipment training.
 Trainings are held at high schools throughout Michigan.
 For more information contact Donna Weaver at 313-910-6531 or firstname.lastname@example.org.

-Retail, Wholesale, and Department Store Union (RWSDU) will provide hazard-specific training programs and dissemination of educational materials with technical assistance and support to build stronger safety programs at food and beverage processing facilities throughout the state.
+Retail, Wholesale, and Department Store Union (RWSDU) will provide hazard-specific training programs and dissemination of educational materials with technical assistance and support to build stronger safety programs at food and beverage processing facilities throughout the state and reduce the risk of COVID-19.
 An additional focus will be the training of young workers in these industries.
 For more information contact Jim Den Uyl at 616.241.4357 or email@example.com.

 University of Michigan Center for Ergonomics will provide ergonomics training and technical assistance to small and medium sized Michigan companies.
 Specifically, they will provide customized on-site introductory ergonomics training seminars using an interactive teaching technology, ergonomics technical assistance, case study video clips (case studies showcasing ergonomic analyses are available on the YouTube Channel, C4E TV), guidance for safety and ergonomic program development, scholarships to attend an open enrollment introductory ergonomics course, and documentation of workplace changes and development of ergonomics/safety and health programs.
 For more information contact Sheryl Ulin at 734-763-0133 or email@example.com